Ashok Swain: Article 370

+Rahul Gandhi

+Swain has commented that Rahul Gandhi is the only serious political challenger to Narendra Modi on a pan-India basis.

 OCI Card cancellation

-Swain has filed a suit in the Delhi High Court in India challenging the cancellation of his Overseas Citizen of India (OCI) card by the Ministry of Home Affairs, Government of India.
+In December 2022, Swain filed a suit in the Delhi High Court in India challenging the cancellation of his Overseas Citizen of India (OCI) card by the Ministry of Home Affairs, Government of India.

 In his lawsuit, Swain has said that he received a show cause notice in October 2020 in which Swain was alleged to have indulged in "inflammatory speeches and anti-India activities."
 The Embassy of India to Sweden and Latvia has cancelled Swain's OCI card in February 2022.

 Swain has stated in his legal submission that he has "never engaged in any inflammatory speeches or anti-India activities."
 He has further stated that as a scholar, it is his role in society to "discuss and critique the policies of the Government."
 Swain further states that he analyzes and criticizes certain policies of the present India government; however, such criticism of the "current ruling dispensation shall not be tantamount to anti-India activities."

 In February 2023, the Delhi High Court granted further time of four weeks to the Government of India to file its response on the suit filed by Swain challenging the basis for the cancellation of his OCI card.

+In July 2023, the Delhi High Court set aside the Government of India's order revoking Swain's OCI status.

+The Central Government of India through the Ministry of Home Affairs informed the Delhi High Court that Swain was found indulging in ‘illegal activities inimical’ to the interests of India.